gummikana/ColdWar_CardGame/rules.md

 Cold War the Card Game
 ======================

-A two player card game about about atomic bombs, world peace and mutually assured destruction.
+A two player card game about atomic bombs, world peace and mutually assured destruction.

 Objective
 =========